Cumulus Linux bridge driver supports two configuration modes, one that is VLAN-aware, and one that follows a more traditional Linux bridge model.

 bridge-igmp-querier-src, as there is no need for a static IGMP querier configuration on the switch.
 Otherwise, the static IGMP querier configuration helps to probe the hosts to refresh their IGMP reports.

 You can specify a range of VLANs as well.
 For example:

-Configuring Multiple Ports in a Range
+Using the glob Keyword to Configure Multiple Ports in a Range

-Access Ports and Pruned VLANs
+Example Configuration with Access Ports and Pruned VLANs

 bridge-vids attribute.
 It also contains other switch ports that send and receive traffic from all the defined VLANs.